Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Before estimating the cost of a car, keep in mind that the cost involves more than the loan payment.
 You also need to consider the operating costs, like insurance, gas, repairs and maintenance, and so on.
-When asking yourself “How much car can I afford?”, there are a few strategies you can turn to.
-Let’s take a look below.
+When asking yourself “How much car can I afford?”, there are a few strategies you can turn to – like the 20/4/10 rule and the 10% to 15% rule – to help give you a guideline for budgeting.
+Let’s take a closer look at these strategies below.

 The 10% to 15% rule for how much to spend based on salary

-Find out how much car you can afford using the 20/4/10 ratio
+The 20/4/10 rule to calculate how much car you can afford

-The 20/4/10 ratio is a handy guideline to go by when buying and budgeting for a car.
-This ratio states that you should put down 20%, obtain a loan term no longer than 4 years, and keep monthly car payments (including principal, interest, insurance, gas and other operating costs) at or below 10% of your monthly pre-tax income.
+The 20/4/10 rule is a handy guideline to go by when buying and budgeting for a car.
+This rule states that you should put down 20%, obtain a loan term no longer than 4 years, and keep monthly car payments (including principal, interest, insurance, gas and other operating costs) at or below 10% of your monthly pre-tax income.